aws-samples/amazon-sagemaker-activity-detection/README.md

-# Using Amazon SageMaker for an Activity Detection Model Training and Inference on Video Livestream
+# Using Amazon SageMaker for Activity Detection on a Live Video Stream

 This code repository contains two parts: